 Curriculum mapping and yearlong planning

 These can be particularly useful tools for special educators.
 It can give them extra time to accommodate or modify lesson plans.
 It will give special educators time to gather any necessary material which may be beneficial to their students.
 It gives special educators an outline of the classroom teacher’s plans for the year, which in turn will help them design their own lesson plans.
-Barbara Holt
+Anonymous

 Curriculum mapping takes a lot of planning and a lot of collaboration.
 But it really does pay off in the long run.
 It helps both teachers and students see the big picture and gives a better road map of where people are going, what routes they are taking, and makes the journey have more meaning.
 Keeping the “eye on the prize” can be motivational for a student, and gives them context for their day to day work.